onetep-devel/documentation/developer_area.rst

 An 8.7GB compressed file of the VM is stored on the ODG google drive, for lack of better hosting options.
 If you have a spare machine with VirtualBox, I encourage you to simply download it and add it to your VirtualBox.
+Once run, it will automatically listen to GitHub and execute Actions.

+Here are instructions for setting this up:

+1. Install VirtualBox on your machine.

-Once run, it will automatically listen to GitHub and execute the ``Compile and link in VM`` GitHub action.
-To log in to the VM, use the username ``onetep``.
-Ask Jacek Dziedzic or Chris-Kriton Skylaris for the password.
-We are not publicly sharing the link for downloading the VM, because the VM contains a GitHub token.
+2. Ask Jacek for a link to download the VM.
+We are not publicly sharing the link, because the VM contains a GitHub token.
    Anyone with the VM is able to clone the ONETEP repository.

+3. Since a copy of this VM is already running somewhere in Southampton, you will need to tell Github Actions that this is a *different* runner, with a different token.
+To do that, first

+   - Log into the VM, use the username ``onetep`` and the password ``onetep``.

+   - Remove the directory ``$HOME/actions-runner``.
+You will create a new one in the next step.

+   - Complete **only** steps C and D in :ref:`dev_continuous_integration_instructions_for_preparing`.
+     This involves setting up a new runner in Github Actions, and building a new ``$HOME/actions-runner``.

+4. That's it, you're done.
+Every time you will boot up the VM, it will listen for connections from Github Actions.

 .. _dev_continuous_integration_instructions_for_preparing: